ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

   By virtue of the explicit stage attached to the import, the definitions do not unify even though the underlying build is the same.
   This can be compared to repeated abstract interfaces in backpack being instantiated with the same concrete module.

-  In the cross case, there is no getting around needing separate native and foreign builds for different stages, but there are still performance improvements.
+  In the cross case, there is no getting around needing separate builds for the different platform used in each stage, but there are still performance improvements.
   As said in the motivation, we only need what is needed when it is needed, versus everything twice with splice dumping and loading.
   This reduces the size and improves the parallelism of the build plan.
   More subtly, and perhaps more importantly, are benefits with rebuilds during development.